inespancorbo/Mini-Projects/Identifying COVID-19 in X-rays/README.md

 The dataset has 219 COVID-19 positive images, 1341 normal images and 1345 viral pneumonia images.

-See the [Jupyter Notebook]() for the steps taking for data preprocessing, issues encountered, a model creation and testing predictions and metrics to determine model accuracy.
+See the [Jupyter Notebook]() for data preprocessing steps, issues encountered, a model creation and testing predictions and metrics to determine model accuracy.